kirmerzlikin/cf-buildpack-logstash/README.md

 **WARNING**: This is work in progress, do not use in production.

 This buildpack allows to deploy [Logstash](https://www.elastic.co/products/logstash) as an app in Cloud Foundry.
+The buildpack also includes curator, which allows to manage the indices in Elasticsearch.

 ## Usage